 Once we have your skin in optimal condition, we can then discuss specific options for your skin problems.
 Our aesthetic team are very experienced in the safe treatment of facial redness (rosacea), pigmentation and sun damage using our state-of-the art laser and light equipment.
 We also have a range of non-medicated options to treat acne and acne scarring.
 We provide a variety of gentle, but effective chemical peels depending on your skin’s needs.

-Dr Alice Rudd is the leading cosmetic dermatologist at the practice.
-Her philosophy of holistic skin management sets her apart from the vast majority of other doctors in this field.
-She works closely with Maria Jansson, a registered aesthetic nurse with years of experience in the cosmetic dermatology sphere.
-Together Dr Rudd and Maria will assess your skin’s needs and provide you with a personalised treatment plan.
+Prof Chris McCormack, Maria and Lolita are the leading cosmetic dermatologists at the practice.
+Their philosophy of holistic skin management sets them apart from the vast majority of other doctors in this field.
+They work closely with Maria Jansson, a registered aesthetic nurse with years of experience in the cosmetic dermatology sphere.
+Together they will assess your skin’s needs and provide you with a personalised treatment plan.